Constitution House of Isfahan

-Constitution House of Isfahan, also known as Khaneh Mashroutiyat or Khaneh Haj Aqha Nourrollah Najafi Esfahani, is an edifice located next to the Great Naqsh-e Jahan Square, on Neshat Ave in Isfahan, Iran.
+Constitution House of Isfahan (خانهٔ مشروطه اصفهان), also known as Khaneh Mashroutiyat or Khaneh Haj Aqha Nourrollah Najafi Esfahani, is an edifice located next to the Naqsh-e Jahan Square, on Neshat Ave in Isfahan, Iran.

 History

-Safa Khaneh was built by Haj Aqa Nouroollah and his older brother.
+Safa Khaneh was built by Haj Aqa Nourollah and his older brother.

 Muslims and Christians came here to talk about their religions with each other making it one of the first interfaith centers in the world.
-Later a magazine published based on these dialogues was released in Iran, India and London.
+Later, a magazine was published based on these dialogues in Iran, India and London.
 Later it became an Islamic hospital delivering care without charge.
 It then became a qeraat khane, (place for reading) where the staff read newspaper aloud for visitors.
 About 100 years ago it became an Islamic company that produced clothing.